English as a second language(ESL)

 Students have a variety of needs when it comes to the study of English.
 For some students, it is essential to work on English fundamentals, while for others, the focus is on academic English and the communication techniques that university study requires, such as essay and report writing, presentations, group discussions.
 Others need to polish their business English skills in order to jumpstart their professional careers in an international environment.

-General English courses provide a comprehensive foundation in writing, conversation, pronunciation, reading and listening skills.
+ESL Program provide a comprehensive foundation in writing, conversation, pronunciation, reading and listening skills.

 There are four types of General English courses that provide a base for mastering the core language skills: